CDCgov/tostadas/docs/user-guide/submission_guide.md

 !!! warning
     Remember to add credentials to your submission_config.yaml file.

-Fetch the accessions if they weren't assigned (this workflow creates an updated Metadata Excel file with the validated fields and the accession IDs):
+Fetch the accessions if they were not assigned (this workflow creates an updated Metadata Excel file with the validated fields and the accession IDs):

 ```bash
 nextflow run main.nf -profile test,singularity,mpox --workflow fetch_accessions --dry_run false --submission_config conf/submission_config.yaml
 ```

-Submit an updated biosample submission (open the updated Excel file from results/accessions/mpxv_test_metadata_updated.xlsx and add some fake SAMN IDs first):
+Submit an updated biosample submission (open the updated Excel file from results/accessions/mpxv_test_metadata_updated.xlsx and populate it with placeholder SAMN IDs):

 ```bash
 nextflow run main.nf -profile test,singularity,mpox --workflow update_submission --dry_run false --submission_config conf/submission_config.yaml --batch_size 5 --original_submission_outdir results/submission --meta_path results/accessions/mpxv_test_metadata_updated.xlsx
 ```

 !!! warning
-    This won't run without those fake SAMN IDs in the biosample_accession field.
+    This command will not run without placeholder SAMN IDs in the biosample_accession field.

-Now we'll run a test GenBank submission using the test bacteria data included in the repository.
+The following example runs a test GenBank submission using the test bacteria data included in the repository.

 Submit to BioSample first (because GenBank requires a BioSample accession):